 - Practise counting when walking up steps, looking for red cars, fastening buttons or using bricks to build a tower.
 Focus on counting slowly and giving each object/action a number - Sing number rhymes and songs- focus on one less e.g. 5 green bottles "one has fallen off so we have one less.
 How many do we have left?" - When counting, vary the amount you are counting to.
 Try counting to 7, 10 or 5.
 Does your child remember when to stop?
-Vary your voices!
-Count in a whisper, squeaky voice or giant's voice to make it fun for your child - Talk about adding and taking away in everyday situations.
+Vary your voices! - Talk about adding and taking away in everyday situations.
 Ask questions like 'if I took one away, how many would I have left?'
 Or 'if I add one, how many have I got now?'